 you are still welcome, however, to use club's equipment.

-Intermediate-level fencers receive a complimentary private lesson (one-on-one with the coach) once a month.
+Intermediate-level fencers receive a complimentary individual lesson (one-on-one with the coach) once a month.
 At this level the lessons are

-Coach in return gets a chance to learn about your habits, likes, and difficulties, and can tailor private lessons specifically for you.
+Coach in return gets a chance to learn about your habits, likes, and difficulties, and can tailor the individual lessons specifically for you.

 Recreational program is designed for advanced-level fencers who have no time available for competitive training, or have less regular schedule.

 We welcome recreational members to all trainings and to selected classes in their age group, either once or twice a week, under the same conditions

 that beginner- and intermediate-level members enjoy.
 Recreational fencers may use club's weapons and protective equipment at every training.